tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 The following attributes are available:

-- `:skip` — This attribute will skip the test when running `tree-sitter test`.
+* `:skip` — This attribute will skip the test when running `tree-sitter test`.
   This is useful when you want to temporarily disable running a test without deleting it.
-- `:error` — This attribute will assert that the parse tree contains an error.
+* `:error` — This attribute will assert that the parse tree contains an error.
 It's useful to just validate that a certain input is invalid without displaying the whole parse tree, as such you should omit the parse tree below the `---` line.
-- `:fail-fast` — This attribute will stop the testing additional tests if the test marked with this attribute fails.
+* `:fail-fast` — This attribute will stop the testing additional tests if the test marked with this attribute fails.
-- `:language(LANG)` — This attribute will run the tests using the parser for the specified language.
+* `:language(LANG)` — This attribute will run the tests using the parser for the specified language.
 This is useful for multi-parser repos, such as XML and DTD, or Typescript and TSX.
-The default parser will be the first entry in the `tree-sitter` field in the root `package.json`, so having a way to pick a second or even third parser is useful.
+The default parser used will always be the first entry in the `grammars` field in the `tree-sitter.json` config file, so having a way to pick a second or even third parser is useful.
-- `:platform(PLATFORM)` — This attribute specifies the platform on which the test should run.
+* `:platform(PLATFORM)` — This attribute specifies the platform on which the test should run.
 It is useful to test platform-specific behavior (e.g. Windows newlines are different from Unix).
 This attribute must match up with Rust's [`std::env::consts::OS`](https://doc.rust-lang.org/std/env/consts/constant.OS.html).

 Examples using attributes: